 When you sponsor an immigrant for LPR status, you must swear to uphold the obligations imposed by this role.
 These include providing financial support until the family member becomes a U.S. citizen, departs the country, or dies.

-If the family member obtains employment and works for a total of 40 quarters while paying into the Social Security system, your sponsorship obligation will end.
-Your obligations will not end in the event of divorce.
+The obligation for support continues until the family member obtains employment and works for a total of 40 quarters while paying into the Social Security system.
+The financial support obligation does not end in the event of divorce.

 You must maintain a current address with the United States Citizenship and Immigration Services (USCIS) during your entire period of obligation.